Enpass vs Bitwarden review 2026

 Weirdly, Bitwarden’s browser extension is different, depending on which browser you’re using.
 One example is that you’ll have a persistent sidebar if you use the Firefox extension, but that feature isn’t available on Chrome.
 The functionality, however, remains largely the same, although it will look different if you switch browsers.

-Overall, neither browser extension is brilliant, and both have plenty of room to evolve.
+Overall, both browser extensions work reliably for core password management tasks, although each has some usability limitations, and both have plenty of room to evolve.

 Mobile apps